Smoking Cessation - Prevention Summary Table

 Measure

-Denominator: The three measures presented here (“Any Cessation Aid,” “Any Cessation Medication,” and “Any Cessation Counseling”) use a common denominator for any given data time point consisting of current smokers at time of interview who report a quit attempt during the past 12 months and recent former smokers who quit smoking within the past 12 months.
+The three measures presented here (“Any Cessation Treatment,” “Any Cessation Medication,” and “Any Cessation Counseling”) use a common denominator consisting of people who smoke at the time of interview and report a quit attempt during the past 12 months as well as people who formerly smoked but quit smoking within the past 12 months.
+The numerators for each measure consist of individuals reporting the following behaviors:

 Recent Summary Trend Stable